Categories

 attaching tassels to crochet scarf

-Fringe length is approx. 5″ long when attached to scarf.
+The fringe length is approx. 5″ long when attached to the scarf.

 When all tassels are attached, cut the fringe straight to your desired length.